moov-io/moov-slack-code-of-conduct/README.md

 * Continued one-on-one communication after requests to cease
 * Publication of non-harassing private communication

-Reporting
+Reporting:
 ---------

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the admins.
 They'll respond as promptly as they can.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
 We will not name harassment victims without their affirmative consent.

-Consequences
+Consequences:
 ------------

 Participants asked to stop any harassing behavior are expected to comply immediately.

 If a participant engages in harassing behavior, the admins may take any action they deem appropriate, up to and including expulsion from this slack and identifying the participant publicly as someone about whom we've received complaints.

-Credits and License
+Credits and License:
 --------------------

 _[This work is available to you to use, publish, and modify under the terms of the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).
 Please keep the paragraph below attached to your final version.]_